-22.2 Unsafe contexts
+23.2 Unsafe contexts

 The unsafe features of C# are available only in unsafe contexts.
-An unsafe context is introduced by including an unsafe modifier in the declaration of a type or member, or by employing an unsafe\statement:
+An unsafe context is introduced by including an unsafe modifier in the declaration of a type, member, or local function, or by employing an unsafe\statement:

-- A declaration of a class, struct, interface, or delegate may include an unsafe modifier, in which case, the entire textual extent of that type declaration (including the body of the class, struct, or interface) is considered an unsafe context. - Note: If the type\declaration is partial, only that part is an unsafe context. end note - A declaration of a field, method, property, event, indexer, operator, instance constructor, finalizer, or static constructor may include an unsafe modifier, in which case, the entire textual extent of that member declaration is considered an unsafe context. - An unsafe\statement enables the use of an unsafe context within a block.
+- A declaration of a class, struct, interface, or delegate may include an unsafe modifier, in which case, the entire textual extent of that type declaration (including the body of the class, struct, or interface) is considered an unsafe context.
+Note: If the type\declaration is partial, only that part is an unsafe context. end note - A declaration of a field, method, property, event, indexer, operator, instance constructor, finalizer, static constructor, or local function may include an unsafe modifier, in which case, the entire textual extent of that member declaration is considered an unsafe context.

+• An unsafe\statement enables the use of an unsafe context within a block.
 The entire textual extent of the associated block is considered an unsafe context.
+A local function declared within an unsafe context is itself unsafe.